surveygraph/surveygraphr/README.md

 R CMD INSTALL .
 ```

-in the root directory of the repository.
+in the root directory of the repository you just downloaded and unzipped, or cloned.
 Alternatively, the package can be installed from GitHub by running the following commands in an R interpreter.

 ```
 library(devtools)